imparseable/ISLT7301_documentation/how-to_guides/troubleshooting_how-tos/Apache500error.md

 # Apache 500 Error

-## Problem

-After creating a .htaccess file, your website shows a **500 Internal Server Error**.
+This troubleshooting guide is for when you create a .htaccess file and your website shows a **500 Internal Server Error**.
 When visiting your web page to sign in, the login option doesn't appear becasue the error page loads instead.

-## Cause

 This can happen when there’s an error in the .htaccess configuration file syntax.

 ## Version Information